-This case study shows how the Smith Brothers Group improved the efficiency of condition inspections and field data collection by 30% with the GIS Cloud mobile apps for water utilities.
+This case study shows how a utility company, Smith Brothers Group, improved the efficiency of inspecting asset conditions and field data collection by 30% with the GIS Cloud mobile apps for water utilities.

 The Smith Brothers Group operates in Australia and works on various water and sewer utility projects for local government units.
 They also offer services for the pipeline, electric utilities, and real estate sectors.
-The company was recently acquired by the real estate giant Cushman & Wakefield.
+The company was recently acquired by the real estate giant Cushman & Wakefield Facilities Services.

 Keep reading and learn how to empower your field operations with mobile apps for data collection and tools for monitoring fieldwork.